 - Overloaded circuits that could cause overheating.

-- Potential electric shock risks or fire hazards.
+- Electric shock risks or fire hazards.

 - Lack of earthing or bonding, which is vital for safety.